roscopeco/moxy/README.md

 real method isn't `abstract`.
 If either of those conditions are true, you'll receive a helpful exception when the would-be spy is called.

+When using `thenCallRealMethod`, you still get all the usual verification goodness that Moxy provides, so you can still use matchers, for example, or check how many times it was called and make sure it didn't throw exceptions.

+**Side note**
+> It is worth noting that a mock set to call it's real method will do so every time it's invoked, including when it's invoked in an `assertMock` call.
+So be careful when calling real methods that have side-effects...

 ##### Verifying

 So you passed in your mocks, and you appear to have gotten away with it -